Online Multi-Object Tracking and Segmentation with GMPHD Filter and Mask-based Affinity Fusion: Experiments

-{\textbf{Parameter settings.}} The matrices F, Q, P, R, and H are used in \textit{Prediction} and \textit{Update}.
-Experimentally, We set the parameter matrices for the GMPHD filter's tracking process as follows:
+{\textbf{Development environments:}} All experiments are conducted on an Intel i7-7700K CPU @ 4.20GHz and DDR4 32.0GB RAM without GPU acceleration.
+We implement GMPHD\_MAF by using OpenCV image processing libraries written in Visual C++.
+The code implementation is available at~\href{https://github.com/SonginCV/GMPHD_MAF}{\underline{https://github.com/SonginCV/GMPHD\_MAF}}.

-GMPHD\_SAF is evaluated on MOTSChallenge and KITTI-MOTS~\cite{mots_trackrcnn}.
-Inputs are image sequences and instance segmentation results created by Mask R-CNN X152 of Detectron2~\cite{detectron2}.
-We uniformly truncate detection results under threshold values that are $0.6$ for cars and $0.7$ for pedestrians.
-All experiments are conducted on Intel i7-7700K CPU @ 4.20GHz and DDR4 32.0GB RAM without GPU-acceleration.
-In Table~\ref{table:eval_train_kittimots} and~\ref{table:eval_train_motschallenge}, our MOTS trackers from $p2$ to $p5$ show incremental improvements compared to baseline method $p1$ whenever adding the key modules ``SAF in S2TA, Mask merging, and SAF in T2TA" one by one.
-In Table~\ref{table:eval_test}, our final model $p5$ not only achieves the competitive sMOTSA and MOSTA scores against state-of-the-art methods~\cite{MOTSFusion,mots_trackrcnn,ReMOTS,PointTrack} but also runs at 3.8 FPS and 11.4 FPS speeds on MOTSChallenge and KITTI-MOTS.
+{\textbf{Parameter settings:}} The matrices F, Q, P, R, and H are used in \textit{Initialization}, \textit{Prediction}, and \textit{Update}.
+Experimentally, the parameter matrices for the GMPHD filter's tracking process are set as follows: